Mellanox/libxlio/README.md

 # XLIO - Accelerated IO SW library

-The NVIDIA® Accelerated IO (XLIO) SW library boosts the performance of TCP/IP applications based on NGINX (CDN, DoH Etc.) and storage solutions as part of the SPDK.
-XLIO is a user-space software library that exposes standard socket APIs with kernel-bypass architecture, enabling a hardware-based direct copy between an application’s user-space memory and the network interface.
+The NVIDIA® Accelerated IO (XLIO) SW library boosts the performance of TCP/IP network applications providing high bandwidth and low CPU usage.
+XLIO is a user-space software library which exposes standard POSIX and XLIO Ultra socket APIs with kernel-bypass architecture, enabling a hardware-based direct copy between an application user-space memory and the network interface.

-Coupling XLIO with NVIDIA ConnectX®-6 Dx, NVIDIA ConnectX®-7 or NVIDIA BlueField®-2 data processing unit (DPU) acceleration capabilities provides breakthrough performance of Transport Layer Security (TLS) encryption/decryption.
-It also enables working with features such as HW LRO/TSO and Striding-RQ which increase TCP performance, without application code changes and using a standard socket API.
+Coupling XLIO with Crypto Enabled NVIDIA ConnectX, NVIDIA BlueField data processing unit (DPU) acceleration capabilities, provides a breakthrough performance of Transport Layer Security (TLS) encryption and decryption.
+XLIO is capable of utilizing HW features such as LRO/TSO and Striding-RQ which increase TCP performance, without application code changes for both
+POSIX socket and XLIO Ultra APIs.

-Please visit our [documentation site](https://docs.nvidia.com/networking/category/xlio) for more details.
+Please visit our [documentation website](https://docs.nvidia.com/networking/category/xlio) for more details.

 <hr>